apivideo/api.video-api-client-generator/templates/documentation/README.md

 <div class="content-cards">
+{% include "_partials/content-card.md" label: "Browse help center", icon: "/_assets/icons/solutions-demos.svg", description: "This is a placeholder for a paragraph that guides users to our solutions & demos", link: "/" %}
+{% include "_partials/content-card.md" label: "Browse help center", icon: "/_assets/icons/annotations.svg", description: "This is a placeholder for a paragraph that guides users to our solutions & demos.
+This is a placeholder for a paragraph that guides users to our solutions & demos", link: "/" %}
-{% include "_partials/content-card.md" label: "Browse help center", icon: "/_assets/icons/js.svg", description: "This is a placeholder for a paragraph that guides users to our solutions & demos", link: "/" %}
+{% include "_partials/content-card.md" label: "Browse help center", icon: "/_assets/icons/no-code.svg", description: "This is a placeholder for a paragraph that guides users to our solutions & demos", link: "/" %}
-{% include "_partials/content-card.md" label: "Browse help center", icon: "/_assets/icons/js.svg", description: "This is a placeholder for a paragraph that guides users to our solutions & demos", link: "/" %}
+{% include "_partials/content-card.md" label: "Browse help center", icon: "/_assets/icons/github.svg", description: "This is a placeholder for a paragraph that guides users to our solutions & demos", link: "/" %}
 </div>